 The epidermis is separated from the deeper layers of skin by the basement membrane.
 When a skin cancer becomes more advanced, it generally grows through this barrier and into the deeper layers.

-Melanomas can develop anywhere on the skin, but they are more likely to start on the trunk (chest and back) in men and on the legs in women.
+Melanomas can start anywhere on the skin, but in people with lighter skin color they are more likely to start on the trunk (chest and back) in men and on the legs in women.
 The neck and face are other common sites.

 There are many other types of skin cancer.
 Skin cancers that are not melanomas are sometimes grouped as non-melanoma skin cancers because they develop from skin cells other than melanocytes.
 They tend to behave very differently from melanomas and are often treated with different methods.

-Basal cell and squamous cell cancers are by far the most common skin cancers, and actually are more common than any other form of cancer.
-Because they rarely spread (metastasize) to other parts of the body, basal cell and squamous cell skin cancers are usually less concerning and are treated differently from melanoma.
+Basal cell cancer (BCC) and squamous cell cancer (SCC) are by far the most common types of skin cancer.
+In fact, they are more common than any other form of cancer in the United States.
+These cancers (especially BCCs) are much less likely to spread (metastasize) to other parts of the body than are melanomas, so they are usually less concerning and are treated differently.
 These cancers are discussed in Basal and Squamous Cell Skin Cancer.

 Other types of non-melanoma skin cancer are much less common than basal and squamous cell cancers and are treated differently.
 They include: